maybebyte/anthesis/on-lonely-passions.md

 Also, one has to consider the relationship most people have with technology.
 Some people regard computers and digital tasks similarly to hammers and nails.
-That is to say, understanding the nature of the means (how to use the hammer/computer) often isn't prioritized as much as achieving the ends (a nail driven into an object/a completed digital task).
+That is to say, understanding the nature of the means (how to best use the hammer/computer) often isn't prioritized as much as achieving the ends (a nail driven into an object/a completed digital task).